khinydnlin/topic_modelling_ds_subreddit/README.md

 - Skills and Tools

 This topic focuses on the practical skills and tools necessary in data science, such as Python, SQL, and general analytical skills.
-Terms like "python," "skill," "sql," and "big job" emphasize the technical competencies needed to succeed in the field and discussions about how to improve or acquire these skills.
+Terms like "python," "skill," "sql," and "big company" emphasize the technical competencies needed to succeed in the field and discussions about how to improve or acquire these skills.

 - Learning and Career Development